 In order to gain an understanding of some of the issues relating to the youths and serious youth violence, we’ve carefully selected what we hope will be some insightful viewing material.

-Stella Creasy Names Every Londoner Killed by a Knife Earlier This Year
+Stella Creasy Names Every Londoner Killed by a Knife in Early 2019

-Labour MP Stella Creasy has urged the home secretary, Sajid Javid, to launch an emergency response to knife crime by telling the Commons of every Londoner stabbed to death in 2019 so far.
+Labour MP Stella Creasy urged the then Home Secretary, Sajid Javid, to launch an emergency response to knife crime by telling the Commons of every Londoner stabbed to death in 2019 so far.
 A harrowing ‘roll call’ of every life lost instead of statistics with no face and no substance.

 SICK (2019) | Mental Health Short Film | MYM